kaylin518/HEY/README.md

 >   |  ☆ git push origin \<branch name\> --force

 ## Step 0: IMPORT the repository
-instead of cloning, we're going to import our repository.
+Instead of cloning, we're going to import our repository.
 To do this, first, click the green **Code** button, and copy the HTTPS key.
 Then, click the image of your profile in the top right -> Your repositories -> New -> Import a repository.
 Copy your URL key into the box, and name the repository; you can give it the same name or create a new one.
 Then, click begin import.
 This is the process you would use if you had a local repository.
 Now, in this repository, you can open a codespace (also under the green code button).

 ## Step 1: Create a "vars.java" file.